Vladimir-Goncharov21/Vladimir-Goncharov21/README.md

 - 👋 Hi, I’m @Vladimir-Goncharov21
-- 👀 I’m interested in Groovy and JS
+- 👀 I’m interested in JVM languages and JavaScript
-- 🌱 I’m currently learning Vue.JS
+- 🌱 I’m currently learning Scala and Kotlin
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on interesting projects with new technologies
 - 📫 How to reach me - goncharovvladimir19@gmail.com

 <!---